sonic-net/DASH/dash-pipeline/README-dash-docker.md

 1. Create a development branch in `Azure/DASH`, e.g. named `featureX`.
 This requires proper role-based permissions.
 2. Create or modify Dockerfiles, associated `.env` files containing image names and tags, Makefiles, etc. Build and test this new work in your development machine.
 All Docker images are stored to and retrieved from the local machine's docker environment.
 3. Perform `git commit` and `git push` to upload changes to GitHub.
 This will trigger CI actions, at a minimum to build/publish the docker images and run the main build/test CI actions.
 These run in parallel, which can lead to a race condition.
 If the main CI job tries to pull a new docker image which hasn't yet been published, it will fail the first time only.
-4. Manually re-run failed job(s) as needed, which should now pass, since the docker images should have sucessfully published.
+4. Manually re-run failed job(s) as needed, which should now pass, since the docker images should have successfully published.
 (If not, fix the dockerfiles or CI action files which control these steps).
 Steps 2-4 can be repeated as needed.
 5. When feature work is complete, submit a pull request to the `main` branch.
 Once merged, it will again run all the CI jobs, which should pass.
 ### Developing/Publishing docker images in a fork of main repo
 This workflow does most of the work in a fork of the DASH repo.
 A branch of the main repo is still required to publish new images.
 This process is more complicated, but also more suitable for larger-scope changes.
 This allows the majority of the work to be done in a fork to lessen the main repo activity.

 Oftentimes, a new docker image is created and doesn't change much thereafter, but other project content evolves significantly during the development of a feature.
 This workflow gets the needed docker image into ACR using a combination of a fork (for the brunt of the work) and a branch (to get the docker image into ACR for subsequent development).

-Once the docker image is available in ACR, all further work can be done in the fork's branch, lessening the activity in the main repo which can affector distract multiple community developers via e-mail alerts, Action logs, etc.
+Once the docker image is available in ACR, all further work can be done in the fork's branch, lessening the activity in the main repo which can impact or distract multiple community developers via e-mail alerts, Action logs, etc.

 See the figure and descriptions below.